shashank3009/cs231_experiments/optimizers/README.md

 #### Adam

 An advanced optimizer combining Momentum and RMSProp.
+It also uses bias correction, because the `m` and `v` are biased towards 0 (since they are initialised with 0) during the early stages of training.
 Has shown better convergence in practice.

 ```python
 optim = {